arangodb/arangodb/PULL_REQUEST_TEMPLATE.md

 ## Acceptance Checklist

-*below list is not exhaustive, think thoroughly whether the provided information is sufficient.*
+*The below list is not exhaustive, think thoroughly whether the provided information is sufficient.*
-*remove options that do not apply*
+*Remove options that do not apply*

 ### Scope & Purpose